Is this a hot cup of tea? Or the power supply for the computer of the future?

 The tiered seating of the amphitheater was packed with people, to the point that they flowed out onto the steps that led down to the floor of the arena below.
 It was a challenge for Max to follow Perske without touching any of the audience members, which was something he wanted to avoid for fear that the visions that he would inevitably experience with even a brief contact would distract him from his mission.

-Chapter 33 podcast with roboreader Sangeeta.
+Listen to the Chapter 33 podcast with roboreader Sangeeta.

 Rows of tables filled the center of the arena where he had first met Neumann.
 Pairs of people sat at each table concentrating intently on chess boards.
 Based on the crowd, Max assumed it was a major tournament of some kind, although the patrons didn’t appear to be paying much attention to the competition, or anything else for that matter.
 They were as blithely distracted as the people he and Linda had encountered on their way to the courtyard where she had met her violent end.